 HAZARD WHAT COULD HAPPEN HOW TO PREVENT IT Gasoline engines produce toxic carbon monoxide exhaust fumes.
-Breathing exhaust fumes will cause se- rious injury or death.
-Operate generator in clean, dry, wel ventilated area.
-Never operate unit in enclosed areas such as garages basements, storage, sheds, or in any location occupied by humans of animals.
+Breathing exhaust fumes will cause serious injury or death.
+Operate generator in clean, dry, well ventilated area.
+Never operate unit in enclosed areas such as garages, basements, storage, sheds, or in any location occupied by humans or animals.
 Keep children, pets and others away from area of operating unit.